alcueca/awesome-oracles/README.md

 These contracts are unaudited.
 Please consider having them reviewed before integrating.
 Each contract includes a disclaimer with safe limits for operation.
 Please make sure they fit your use case.

+## Other Compatible Oracles

+Check [euler-price-oracle](https://github.com/euler-xyz/euler-price-oracle) for more compatible oracles.

 ## Usage

 ### Build